HarryCuk/vSRX-KVM-Install/README.md

 # vSRX-KVM-Install
-Bash script to install vSRX and it's prerequisites,
+Bash script to install vSRX and it's prerequisites.